 To check the referral information and extended services available for your area, select Referrals on the top menu and then select your area

 If there are concerns or questions about routine optometry referrals then please contact the referring optometrists who will be happy to help.

-More information about specific referral pathways is available on the dedicated page here.
+More information about specific extended service referral pathways is available on the dedicated page here.

 There are various patient information leaflets about eye conditions available here

 If you have a patient experiencing vision problems not of acute onset; if for example you suspect dry macular degeneration or headaches due to eyestrain, the patient may just need a sight test and the hospital eye service does not provide this.
 It is best to send these patients for a sight test with a community optometrist.
 This may be private or NHS depending on their age and circumstances.
 If they are eligible for NHS sight tests a doctor can send them for one even if they are not due for a test under the normal rules governing sight test intervals.
 The optometrist will write to you if they need further referral.
 The NHS will pay for a sight test for the following groups of patients:

 Under 16, or aged 16,17 or 18 and in full time education